rcalfredson/nvsl-analysis/README.md

 # nvsl-analysis
-Analysis code for paper "Parallel use of self-generated olfactory and motion cues for learning a spatial goal location in Drosophila melanogaster"
+Analysis code for "Parallel use of self-generated olfactory and motion cues for learning a spatial goal location in Drosophila melanogaster"

 ## Setup